lukecav/awesome-wp-speed-up/README.md

 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.
 * [WP-Sweep](https://wordpress.org/plugins/wp-sweep/) - WP-Sweep allows you to clean up unused, orphaned and duplicated data in your WordPress.
 It also optimizes your database tables.

+## Slow Query and Debugging Plugins
+* [Query Monitor](https://wordpress.org/plugins/query-monitor/) - Query Monitor is a debugging plugin for anyone developing with WordPress.
+* [Debug Bar](https://wordpress.org/plugins/debug-bar/) - Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.

 Hope this was helpful.

 For any missing resources, please add them as issues. https://github.com/lukecav/awesome-wp-speed-up/issues